 Love to accessorise but not really into the standard bling like rings, necklaces and bracelets?
 Not everyone digs jewellery and that’s okay.

 From simple, minimal designs to more eccentric, statement types; quirky pins and patches are an excellent way to accessorise your clothes.
-It’s versatile and everyone can pull off a pin.
+It’s a really versatile trend and everyone can pull off a pin.
 One thing’s for sure, a kooky one makes for a good conversation starter.

 The C Project